-There are a lot of factors to consider when you first begin composting at home.
-Decide first whether you want to compost in a container or au natural.
+First, decide whether you want to compost in a container or au natural.
 If the former is for you, get a container large enough for at least a 3-foot deep pile.
 If you have the space, consider multiple containers for compost at different stages.
-(Use one to keep ready-to-use soil on hand, with another for new scraps.)
+Use one to keep ready-to-use soil on hand, with another for new scraps.

-A container isn’t necessary, though.
+A container isn’t necessary when you’re first learning how to compost at home.
 Just start a pile!
 Select a spot with access to water that receives moderate sunlight.
 An area that’s too sunny will dry out your compost too quickly, but some sunlight does speed things up.
 Also consider proximity to areas where you hang out frequently or where kids play.

 About once a week, turn your pile to provide oxygen.
 This will keep material from rotting and will help it “cook” faster.
 Your soon-to-be compost should feel warm in the center.
 Slap on a glove and check, or use a thermometer to ensure the center is roughly 130 to 150 degrees.

-The size of your home should not impact your ability to begin composting at home.
-If you live in an apartment or just want to start small, countertop composting may be for you.
-This is the perfect way to dispose of coffee grounds, egg shells and kitchen scraps without the commitment of a full outdoor compost pile.
+The size of your home shouldn’t impact your ability to begin composting.
+If you live in an apartment or just want to start small, try your hand at countertop composting.
+This is the perfect way to dispose of coffee grounds, eggshells and kitchen scraps without the commitment of a full outdoor compost pile.

-Purchase a countertop composting bin, or create your own.
-All you need is a container with a secure, tight-fitting lid and ventilation holes.
-Choose an accessible but out-of-the-way spot, and pick up a charcoal filter to limit the smell your bin will produce.
+Purchase a countertop composting bin or a container with a secure, tight-fitting lid and ventilation holes.
+Choose an accessible but out-of-the-way spot, and pick up a charcoal filter to limit the smell.

 When you’re ready to start using your container, remember: no meat scraps, fat or dairy.
-Crush, shred or tear up the material you’re adding, and remember to mix thoroughly and often.
+Crush, shred or tear up the material you’re adding, and stir the compost thoroughly and often.
 If your mixture becomes too wet, add saw dust, shredded newspaper or paper towels.
-Just like outdoor mix, your compost is ready to use in the garden when it’s dry and crumbly.
+Just like with an outdoor mix, your compost is ready to use in the garden when it’s dry and crumbly.